Council tax discounts, exemptions and disabled relief

 - empty and unfurnished dwellings will receive 100 per cent discount for a maximum of 60 days from the date the dwelling first became empty irrespective of who owns the property

 - once a discount has been awarded there must be a minimum occupation period of 6 weeks before another 60 day discount can be awarded

-- Dwellings that are unoccupied and substantially unfurnished and are undergoing major repairs including structural alterations to make them habitable may receive 100 per cent discount for up to 12 months
+- dwellings that are unoccupied and substantially unfurnished and are undergoing major repairs, including structural alterations, to make them habitable may receive a discount for up to 12 months

 - long term empty dwellings (properties that have been empty for 2 years) will be charged an empty home premium of an additional 100 per cent of the council tax payable